Have you been told you have astigmatism?

 If you’re looking to free yourself from eyeglasses and contact lenses, laser eye surgery offers permanent astigmatism correction.
 Candidacy for laser eye surgery depends on your age, and the type and severity of your astigmatism.

-No matter your level of astigmatism, Memorial Eye Center - Heights Blvd in Northside has the perfect solution for your needs.
+No matter your level of astigmatism, Memorial Eye Center - Heights Blvd in Houston has the perfect solution for your needs.

 Astigmatism Diagnosis Treatment FAQs